Hello fellow postcrossers,

 My name is Martha, 73 years young and happily retired.

 I like to go to exhibitions, museums, all cultural and/or historic and loved to travel.
-Due to an unfortunate accident 4 years ago, I can walk only with the aid of a walking cane, travelling abroad is out of the question now, but I have many happy memories of all my travels in the past.
+Due to an unfortunate accident 5 years ago, I can walk only with the aid of a walking cane, travelling abroad is out of the question now, but I have many happy memories of all my travels in the past and now travelling by postcard is also fun.

 I have a slight preference (but in no particular order) in cards for: